MetOffice/Vernier/documentation/Sphinx/user-manual/output.rst

 Interpreting Output
 -------------------

-By default profiler will write information out into one file per MPI rank.
+By default Vernier will write information out into one file per MPI rank.
 Single file output is not currently supported but is achievable via post-processing techniques.